TechNickAI/AICodeBot/README.md

 Note: We'll be adding more options for AI models in the future, including those that can be run locally, such as [GPT4all](https://gpt4all.io/) and HuggingFace's [Transformers](https://huggingface.co/transformers/).

-## Integration with GitHub via Github Actions
+## Integration with GitHub Actions

+How about automated code reviews on every commit?
 You can have AICodeBot run as a GitHub action on your repository.
-See [The AICodeBot GitHub Action for Code Reviews](https://github.com/marketplace/actions/aicodebot-code-review), which will run a code review on every commit and pull request.
+See [The AICodeBot GitHub Action for Code Reviews](https://github.com/marketplace/actions/aicodebot-code-review)

 ## Roadmap of Upcoming Features ️